 These simple techniques can help you stay prepared, organized, and efficient at the podium.

-- Print out your speech with page numbers, in a larger (14 pt or more) typeface, as well as 1.5-2.0 line spacing.
+- Print out your speech with page numbers, in a larger (18 pt) typeface, as well as 1.5-2.0 line spacing.
 This makes it easier to read and keep your place.

 - Never fold your speech.
 Instead, keep it in a file folder.
 Ideally, have nothing else in the folder.
 Leave everything else in your briefcase or at your table.

 - If it is only two pages, staple it to the inside, with page one on the left, and page two on the right.
 This will help you be more organized at the podium.

 - While practicing your speech, once you can read it fluidly, record it on your computer.
 Then, listen to it as often as you can.
 This will help you remember it.
 You will also be able to hammer out places where you need to tweak the pacing.